Military Regions of Spain: Francoism

+These types of units provided the military regions in which they were stationed with enormous military power and strategic importance, since they were first-rate military units, well armed and powerful.

+Simultaneously, in 1965, both the Reserve Infantry Brigade (BRIR), which would be based in the IX Military Region, and the Army Corps Artillery Brigade (BRARTCE), located in the VI Military Region, would be constituted and included within the FII, at the same time as the Cavalry Division, established after the Civil War, would be dissolved, also creating and including the Cavalry Brigade (BRC) Jarama I, mostly quartered in the VII Military Region.
+Shortly after, in December of that same year, the Parachute Brigade (BRIPAC) was created in the 1st Military Region, and in January 1966, in the 8th Military Region, the Airborne Brigade (which would also be included within the Immediate Intervention Forces), thus culminating this new process of reorganization of the Spanish Army.

 Democracy

 After 1978, along with other extrapeninsular demarcations, the Spanish Army went from being divided from nine to six and four military regions.
 Royal Decree 1132/1997, of 11 July, which restructures the military organization of the national territory for the Army.
 To this end, on 17 October 1984 the second (Seville) and ninth (Granada) were abolished, to constitute the Southern Military Region, in application of the decree of restructuring of the territorial organization for the Army, which was approved that same year.